adiacov/software-developer-path/README.md

-# software-developer-path
+# path-software-developer
-Software developer path
+A series of projects to improve software developer skills